PLI “Safe Return” Policy for In-Person Programs

 See Credit Details Below

 Cyber attacks have wreaked havoc on organizations in every industry sector.
 Senior management and boards of directors alike rank this issue to be of the highest concern – and for good reason.
-From the consumer reporting agencies to technology companies to financial services organizations, cyber criminals have made it clear that no entity is immune.
-In today’s interconnected world, cybercrime targets go beyond those that maintain personal information; many entities have been targets due to the business proprietary information they hold.
+From governments to financial institutions to health care entities, cyber criminals have made it clear that no entity is immune.
+Particularly with attacks on the supply chain and ubiquitous service providers, every organization is vulnerable.
+In today’s interconnected world, cybercrime targets go beyond those that maintain personal information; many entities have been targets due to the confidential business information they hold.
 Media reports of the staggering number of increasingly sophisticated cyber attacks attest to an upward trend in cybercrime, and the events of the last few years have dwarfed earlier hacking incidents.

 There has been significant activity by the U.S. government to take measures designed to prevent or mitigate cybersecurity events.
 The European Union also has taken significant action to respond to the serious threat posed by cyber criminals.
 China has also been active in this arena.